 English Curriculum Intent

-We strive to develop the full potential of all our pupils through a systematic approach to teaching phonics.
-We follow the Jolly Phonics scheme together with Letters and Sounds, and the structure of the sounds/skills we teach, are carefully sequenced.
-This allows us to provide our children with secure lifelong phonic foundations, enabling them to confidently attempt to read and spell unfamiliar words.
+This allows us to provide our children with secure lifelong phonic foundations, enabling them to confidently attempt to read and spell unfamiliar words in their independent work.
 We believe a good phonic knowledge helps to create resilient, confident and independent ‘Mr. I Can’ readers and spellers.

 Speaking and Listening